rapid7/metasploit-framework/documentation/modules/auxiliary/gather/adobe_coldfusion_fileread_cve_2023_26359.md

 Update 5](https://cfdownload.adobe.com/pub/adobe/coldfusion/2021/cfinstaller/cf2021u5/ColdFusion_2021_GUI_WWEJ_win64.exe)
 installer and install it.
 3. Configure the ColdFusion server for production use and enable the Secure Profile during setup.
-4. Install a web application on top of ColdFusion in order to expose CFC endpoints.
+4. If the default CFIDE endpoints are not accessible (e.g. The server is configured with a Secure profile), install a web application on top of ColdFusion in order to expose CFC endpoints.
 Alternatively, create a test CFC endpoint called `testing.cfc` in the `wwwroot` folder with the following contents:
 ```
 component testing {